orkes-io/docs/blog/2022-05-16-conductor-etl-example.md

 <p align="center"><img src="/content/img/blogassets/orbitworkflow_extract.png" alt="Extracting the data from GitHub" width="400" style={{paddingBottom: 40, paddingTop: 40}} /></p>

 The next section of the workflow extracts the data from GitHub.
 The main feature of this section is a [DO/WHILE](https://orkes.io/content/docs/reference-docs/do-while-task) loop called ```get_all_stars```.
-The GitHub API only provides 100 results at a time.
-We have our start cutoff from the input JSON, and the end cutoff from the total number of stars, so this loop calculates how many times a query must be made, and then loops through these queries.
+The GitHub API only provides 100 results at a time, so we can utilize a loop to grab more than 100 entries from GitHub.
+We have our "start" ```cutoff``` value from the input JSON, and the end cutoff from the total number of stars, so this loop calculates how many times a query must be made, and then loops through these queries.

 Here's how the DO/WHILE completes the calculation: